 Predictably Irrational by Dan Ariely, which explains some more stuff about how humans actually decide what to do, and why we aren’t as rational as we think we are.

-Influence, by Cialdini.
+Influence: Science and Practice by Robert Cialdini.
 This is a classic in how people’s minds work in practice and how you can manipulate them, should you want to.
 Worth knowing so you can have a good defense, even if you don’t want to use it offensively.

 Priceless: The Myth of Fair Value (and how to take advantage of it) by William Poundstone, which explains how the prices on everything are totally made up and your reaction to prices isn’t rational.
 This is probably the book I recommend to people the most often.